tensorcircuit/tensorcircuit-ng/docs/source/quickstart.rst

 For concepts of AD, JIT and VMAP, please refer to `Jax documentation <https://jax.readthedocs.io/en/latest/jax-101/index.html>`__ .

-The related API design in TensorCircuit closely follows the functional programming design pattern in Jax with some slight differences.
+The related API design in TensorCircuit-NG closely follows the functional programming design pattern in Jax with some slight differences.
 So we strongly recommend users learn some basics about Jax no matter which ML backend they intend to use.

 **AD Support:**